quadrate-language/quadrate/docs/docs/docs/tutorial-structs.md

 ## Structs with Functions

-Pass structs to functions using `ptr` type:
+Pass structs to functions using the struct type name:

 ```qd
 use math